ecrowdev/npmpack/README.md

 ## Installation

-NPM Packer can be installed as an [npm package](https://www.npmjs.com/package/@ecrowjs/npmpack) itself.
+NPM Pack can be installed as an [npm package](https://www.npmjs.com/package/@ecrowjs/npmpack) itself.

 ```sh
 # Install with NPM